Compression stockings come in a variety of support levels to address different needs.

 20 – 30 mmHG

-Moderate support for moderate ankle and leg swelling, moderate spider and varicose veins and other conditions as recommended by a physician.
+Firm support for moderate ankle and leg swelling, moderate spider and varicose veins and other conditions as recommended by a physician.

 Physician recommendation is suggested for this level of support.
 Commonly used for moderate edema, lymphedema, DVT, post-surgery and during pregnancy.

 Medical / strong support for severe varicose veins, advanced venous deficiencies and other severe conditions.